-So after you have decided on an image acquisition plan, all you need to do is determine your ideal flight height for the maximum detail visibility in the acquired images.
-This image accuracy can be quantified using the value called ground sampling distance (GSD) - the distance between the center of two adjacent pixels measured in centimetres on the ground.
+Image accuracy can be quantified using a value called ground sampling distance (GSD) - the distance between the centre of two adjacent pixels measured in centimetres on the ground.
 To give you a better idea of what GSD stands for, let’s consider the following example.
 Say, you know that your GSD equals 10 cm.
 That means that the distance between the two consecutive pixels in your drone captured photo is 10 cm if we were to measure it on the ground.
 So, if you zoom into a rock that spans across 20 pixels, in real life that rock would be 200 cm (or 2 m) long.

 To calculate GSD, you need to know the flight height (m), the drone camera focal length (mm), the camera sensor width (mm), and the image width and height (pixels).